Zelimkhan Bakayev

-Zelimkhan Dzhabrailovich Bakayev (Зелимхан Джабраилович Бакаев; born 1 July 1996) is a Russian footballer who plays as a midfielder for FC Zenit Saint Petersburg and the Russia national team.
+Zelimkhan Dzhabrailovich Bakayev (Зелимхан Джабраилович Бакаев; born 1 July 1996) is a Russian footballer who plays as a midfielder for Lokomotiv Moscow and the Russia national team.

 Club career

 He made his debut in the Russian Professional Football League for FC Spartak-2 Moscow on 26 April 2014 in a game against FC Metallurg Vyksa.

 He made his debut for the main squad of FC Spartak Moscow on 23 September 2015 in a Russian Cup game against FC Volga Nizhny Novgorod.
 He made his Russian Premier League debut for Spartak on 23 July 2017 as a starter in a game against FC Ufa.

 On 1 August 2018, he joined FC Arsenal Tula on loan for the 2018–19 season.

 Upon his return from loan, he scored his first two goals for Spartak on 8 August 2019 in an away Europa League qualifier against FC Thun.
 3 days later, he scored his first two Russian Premier League goals for Spartak in a 3–1 victory over FC Akhmat Grozny.

 Bakayev left Spartak as a free agent on 1 June 2022.

 On 15 June 2022, Bakayev signed a contract with FC Zenit Saint Petersburg for three years with an option for the fourth year.

+On 19 September 2023, Bakayev was loaned to Emirati club Al Wahda for a season.

+On 2 August 2024, Bakayev moved on loan to Khimki.

+On 19 June 2025, Bakayev signed a two-year contract with Lokomotiv Moscow.